Showing 1 - 10 of 20 Research Library Publications

 This study examines the associations between Step 3 scores and subsequent receipt of disciplinary action taken by state medical boards for problematic behavior in practice.
 It analyzes Step 3 total, Step 3 computer-based case simulation (CCS), and Step 3multiple-choice question (MCQ) scores.

-Posted: May 31, 2022 | Daniel Jurich, Chunyan Liu, Amanda Clauser
+Posted: | Daniel Jurich, Chunyan Liu, Amanda Clauser

 Journal of Graduate Medical Education: Volume 14, Issue 3, Pages 353-354